goaround/gallery-block-lightbox/README.txt

 Check if you used the built in Gallery Block and if *Link to* is set to *Media File* in the *Block* sidebar.
 On an Image Block choose *Add Link* at the *Toolbar*.

+If you would like to have this as a default behavior

 = Does it work for singe images? =

 Yes!
 Just set the Link at the *Toolbar* to *Media File*